Hugh Scott: United States Senate

 Scott watches as President Gerald Ford signs H.R.
 5621, Establishing Valley Forge State Park a National Historical Site on July 4, 1976.

-In 1958, after fellow Republican Edward Martin declined to run for re-election, Scott was elected to the United States Senate.
+In 1958, after Republican Edward Martin declined to run for re-election, Scott was elected to the United States Senate.
 He narrowly defeated his Democratic opponent, Governor George M. Leader, by a margin of 51% to 48%.
 Scott continued his progressive voting record in the Senate by opposing President Eisenhower's veto of a housing bill in 1959 and a redevelopment bill in 1960.
 He voted to end segregationist Democratic senators' filibuster of the Civil Rights Act of 1960, and he later sponsored 12 bills to implement the recommendations of the Civil Rights Commission.
 A memorable quote from Scott came during the U-2 Incident in 1960, when he said, "We have violated the eleventh Commandment — Thou Shall Not Get Caught."
 In April 1962, he joined Senator Kenneth Keating of New York in denouncing a UN resolution condemning Israeli retaliation against Syrian gun positions firing on Israeli fishermen on Lake Tiberias.
 They criticized the action as a form of evenhandedness that "looks like the palm of the hand for the Arabs and the back of the hand for the Israelis."

 In 1962, Scott threatened to run for Governor of Pennsylvania if the Republican Party did not nominate the moderate Representative William W. Scranton over the more conservative Judge Robert E. Woodside, a former Pennsylvania Attorney General.
 He even supported Scranton as a more liberal alternative to conservative Senator Barry Goldwater for the Republican nomination in the 1964 presidential election.
-Scott also faced re-election in 1964 and overcame the national landslide for Democratic President Lyndon Johnson to defeat the state Secretary of Internal Affairs, Democrat Genevieve Blatt, by approximately 70,000 votes.
+Scott also faced re-election in 1964 and overcame the national landslide for Democratic President Lyndon B. Johnson to defeat the state Secretary of Internal Affairs, Democrat Genevieve Blatt, by approximately 70,000 votes.

 Scott voted for the Civil Rights Act of 1964, the Voting Rights Act of 1965, and the Civil Rights Act of 1968.
 In 1966, along with two other Republican Senators and five Republican Representatives, Scott signed a telegram sent to Georgia Governor Carl Sanders on the Georgia legislature's refusal to seat the recently elected Julian Bond in its state House of Representatives.
 The refusal, said the telegram, was "a dangerous attack on representative government.
 None of us agree with Mr. Bond's views on the Vietnam War; in fact we strongly repudiate these views.
 But unless otherwise determined by a court of law, which the Georgia Legislature is not, he is entitled to express them."